 Eddie Sharkey is the son of a first-generation Polish immigrant and grew up in south Minneapolis, Minnesota.
 He worked several menial jobs as a youth in Hollywood, California, trying to stave off the bitter Minnesota winters.
 He painted cars, washed dishes, moved furniture, anything to make a buck.
 He even became a bouncer at a strip bar and shacked up with one of the dancers.
 "That’s when stripping was an honorable profession," he jokes.
 From an early age, Sharkey seemed somewhat aimless in his goals for his life and considered the Red Flyer boys reformatory, the first time he had a real education in life.

 "I learned everything I needed to know there: hit hard, talk fast, and never forget what honor means."

-Not really interested in "a straight job," his first taste of wrestling came at athletic shows and carnival circuit shows for Chief Little Foot in the Midwest.
+Not really interested in "a straight job," his first taste of wrestling came at athletic (AT) and carnival circuit shows for Chief Little Foot in the Midwest.
 He even sometimes worked novelty acts where he "wrestled" a baboon.
-"That ugly son of a gun was real fast," he says.
+"That ugly son of a gun was real fast," he remembers.
 "The promoter didn’t give a shit about me, and he’d say, ‘Don’t lay on the ape!’
 He just didn’t want me to hurt the baboon."